nemesis011/remove-bg-api/README.md

 # Remove background from image

-Simple serverless api leveraging the [removebg API]() to save the output to S3 and share a pre-signed url.
+Simple serverless api leveraging the [remove.bg API](https://www.remove.bg) to save the output to S3 and share a pre-signed url.

 From